Who Does the Ethicist Think He Is? Is it ethical for a student to submit the same paper in two college classes?

 Creativity.
 Questions.
 Are we asking the right questions? - Ideas.
 Advice for effective analytical reasoning.
 Good list of cognitive biases Wikipedia List of Cognitive Biases (Please read this before continuing below.)

 After reading through the list, one wonders how people ever get anything right.
-Statistical literacy guide.
+That's called the "cognitive biases bias," or maybe the "skepticism bias" or "paralysis by analysis. " Statistical literacy guide.